-And I devour biographies and autobiographies like chocolate—can't get enough of 'em.
+And I devour non-fiction stories like chocolate—can't get enough of 'em.

-Now, I write biographies—for children—especially about inspiring women, kids and other often-overlooked folks, who have heart-touching stories about helping people, animals or the planet.
+I also write non-fiction stories—for children—especially about inspiring "solutionaries" who help people, animals & the planet.

-For the past few years, I've been sharing picture book biographies with kids—about real people who've made a difference (for a chimpanzee, a neighbor, a redwood tree...)—as part of a character/humane education program I created.
-As I read the kids these true stories, I watch their whole beings light up.
+For the past few years, I've been sharing non-fiction picture books with kids—about real people who've made a difference (for a chimpanzee, a neighbor, a redwood tree...)—as part of a character/humane education program I created.
+As I read aloud these true stories, I watch kids' whole beings light up.